willy-dev/AVA/README.md

 - SQLAlchemy (for Flask)

 ## Project structure
+### This section will take you through the workings of the app
+Basically, the repo indicates how you can leverage AI as a security mechanism in a web app for PLC or Programmable logic controller operations.
+This project may be used globlly for any PLC as long as the dependecies are configured correctly We used Siemens s7 1200 PLC for our process

+So basically, the app is deployed to the workstation network, anyone who wants access should be authorized by admin first and have their photo data captured and fed into the model
+The user can now use th facial recognition system to access the process that relays a start and stop function but also includes a voice recognition AI where one specify PH by voice command

+This command is relayed to the program and the command and value are interpreted as data tables or states in the TIA Portal application, they are then written into the system PLC and PID control can now regulate the flow of acid or base depending on the value(e.g. if PH value command is 5, the PH value reading is 7, the acid tank should pour more acid than the base tank until the PH is at 5 then it should stop)
 (no need to care about "assets" folder, it's just images for GitHub)
 <img src = "./assets/project_structure.png" width=446 height=702>